-Over the past year, Trello's design team has been working on an updated design system—the result is our recently released public guide called Nachos.
+Over the past year, Trello's design team has been working on an updated design system.
 Our goals for this tasty new design system are to create consistency, alignment, and efficiency across Trello.

 My design teammate, Marc, recently wrote about the process and our learnings building the tool, which you can read here.
 A major part of our design system is typography, a design component that became a journey in itself.
 Without the right typeface, you could be sighing, squinting, or even squabbling over your team’s Trello boards.

 If the story behind the screen intrigues you, grab a cup of Joe, sit back, and enjoy this true tale of type and teamwork at Trello.

 Whether on social media, a website, or a digital book, we are reading a lot of text on screens these days.
 And the countless types of screens we switch between affect the reading experience.
 These screens can be large or small, range from high to low resolution, have varying colour quality, and different levels of brightness.